Angkor Wat Devata Inventory

 A5-West Library – 4* (#001-004)

-*These devata are a different style and appear to have been added during the reign of Jayavarman VII or later.
-There are other devata with questionable styles that may also have been added later.
+* These devata are a different style and appear to have been added during the reign of Jayavarman VII or later.

-NOTE: Original DatAsia numbers were assigned to correspond with the German Apsara Conservation Project database so that data could be compared.
+NOTE: Original DatAsia numbers were assigned to correspond with the conservation database created by the German Apsara Conservation Project so data could be compared.
+Since 1997, GACP has managed stone conservation teams at Angkor Wat, including restoration of individual devata.

-Unfortunately, the GACP database has numerical anomalies due to later additions.
-For this reason, some numbers have more than one devata (e.g. 100a, 100b).
-This, therefore, results in areas such as A1 Outside, where the numerical sequence only goes to 198 but covers a population of 201 devata.
+Unfortunately, the GACP database has some numerical inconsistencies due to later additions and errors.
+For example, some GACP numbers have more than one devata, for example on the West Gate Outside with 96 & 96a, 100 & 100a.
+While devata numbers range from 001-122, there are actually 124 devata, due to the two inserted (96a and 100a).
+This also occurs on A1 Outside, where the numerical sequence only goes to 198 but covers a population of 201 devata.

-Another issue is that the GACP system numbers counterclockwise, even for devata inside levels A1 and A2.
-This means that they are numbered right to left (…3, 2, 1) instead of left to right (1, 2, 3…), which is less intuitive when viewing.
+Another issue is that the GACP numbers run counterclockwise, even for devata inside levels A1 and A2.
+This means that they are numbered right to left (…3, 2, 1) instead of left to right on the outside devata (1, 2, 3…), which is less intuitive when viewing.

 When the Devata.org database is complete a final, sequentially perfect number will be assigned to each devata portrait.
-In the meantime, however, we continue to use the legacy system for easier cross referencing.
+In the meantime, we continue to use the GACP legacy system for easier cross referencing.